ibexa/documentation-user/docs/recommendations/raptor_integration/raptor_recommendation_blocks.md

 The web personal shopping assistant recommends items at each step of the customer journey, with a short-term focus.
 It helps users discover relevant items while browsing by providing personalized recommendations based on their current behavior.

-This block uses [GetUserItemRecommendationsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserItemRecommendationsWeb) Raptor recommendation strategy.
+This block uses the [GetUserItemRecommendationsWeb](https://controlpanel.raptorsmartadvisor.com/pc/customer/tnt/product/web/module/GetUserItemRecommendationsWeb) Raptor recommendation strategy.

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name for the block to be displayed on page.
+- **Name displayed on page (optional)** - Enter a name for the block to be displayed on the page.
 - **Product (optional)** - Add or select base product.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).
+- **Recommendations limit** - Set the number of recommendations to be displayed.
+Default = 4.

 Toggle the **Show only available items** option on to display only products that are currently in stock.